-$\cdot$ Staff Inset meetings have included discussions on the mathematics curriculum to ensure consistency of approach, expectations and standards across the school.

-$\cdot$ Annual, termly and weekly plans are drawn up by individual teachers and are based primarily on the weekly outcomes from the Hamilton Trust website.

-$\cdot$ Teachers use a range of schemes to support their planning, however, the driving force for planning is the teacher's knowledge of the children's prior learning and their next steps.
+- · Staff Inset meetings have included discussions on the mathematics curriculum to ensure consistency of approach, expectations and standards across the school.
+We also use Staff Inset meetings to ensure consistency when assessing children in Maths, using the Herts for Learning assessment grids. - · Annual, termly and weekly plans are drawn up by individual teachers and are based primarily on the weekly outcomes from Hertfordshire PA Plus. - · Teachers use Hertfordshire PA Plus to plan their lessons; however, the driving force for planning is the teacher's knowledge of the children's prior learning and their next steps.